Value Drivers for a Carpentry Business

 Key Value Drivers for a Carpentry Business

-Recurring revenue will always increase a company’s value.
+Next, recurring revenue will always increase a company’s value.
 Carpentry work does not always require maintenance repairs.
 This means recurring revenue will need to come from a different source.
 One option is to contract work with housing or commercial developers.
 Residential construction is projected to value at over six billion next year.
 It is important for carpentry businesses to assess their business model and adapt their focus.
 Residential work should be the top priority right now.
 Creating positive relationships with construction contractors is essential to receiving recurring revenue.

 Stock on Hand

 Resources continue to be limited due to the Covid-19 pandemic.
 It is important that the owner of a carpentry business remains vigilant of their supplies on hand.
 Lacking supplies will hurt or terminate relationships with customers and contractors.
-Understanding that supplies will often be delayed or out of stock is critical.
+So understanding that supplies will often get delayed or out of stock is critical.
 This is an important value driver because it is a simple way to stay on top of other competitors.
 Keeping sufficient inventory at all times will positively impact the success of your business.

-Next, carpentry requires trained and experienced professionals.
+Lastly, carpentry requires trained and experienced professionals.
 Typically, it takes 3-4 years to become a skilled carpenter.
 With this length of training, it can be hard to hire enough staff to fulfill work requirements.
 Because of this, having a trained team is a very important value driver.
 The more trained your team is, the more valuable your company becomes.

 Carpentry is projected to grow at an annualized rate of 0.5% over the next five years.
 While nonresidential construction anticipates recovery, which will boost the need for carpentry work, companies should not rely on that factor.
 Residential construction will continue to bring in most of the carpentry revenues.
 There are over 200,000 carpentry businesses across the country.
 This gives sellers and buyers plenty of opportunities.
 It is important to understand the value drivers of your carpentry business whether you are buying or selling.

 Peak Business Valuation is a leading business appraiser in the nation.
 We offer business valuations for carpentry businesses on a regular basis.
 We would love to work with you whether you are buying or selling a carpentry business.
 Schedule a free consultation today!
 We look forward to hearing from you.
+Be sure to also take a look at Valuing a Carpentry Business as well as Valuation Multiples for a Carpentry Business.

 Schedule Your Free Consultation Today!